jank-lang/jank/README.md

 ```

 ## Concepts
-Constaints can be applied to various definitions, including functions and structs.
+Constraints can be applied to various definitions, including functions and structs.
 The contraints act along with overload resolution to further exclude instantiations/matches.
 The constraints must evaluate to boolean and can use functions, macros, and values available at compile-time.

 ### Examples
 #### Functions